k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 <studio>

 A [Table Population](/articles/07_table_population/01_table_population_overview.md) defines and executes mapping and transformation rules from a data source to a target.
-A table population can be created based on a source object or based on a Broadway flow.
+A table population can be created based on a source object or on a Broadway flow.

-A [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) is a core Broadway object that represents a business process and is built from several [Stages](/articles/19_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actor](/articles/19_Broadway/03_broadway_actor.md).
+A [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) is built from actors which reside in stages.
+The flow appearance is similar to a Kanban board.
+A Broadway [actor](/articles/19_Broadway/03_broadway_actor.md) represents an action - for example, reading a data source, parsing an object, or concatenating a string.
+These actions are executed on a [stage](/articles/19_Broadway/19_broadway_flow_stages.md).

 The advantages of using a Broadway flow for table population rather than a source object based population are:

-* Streamlining logic and all related validations into one business process whereby improving the project's maintainability.
+* Streamlining logic and all related validations into one business process thereby improving the project's maintainability.
 * Populating more than one table in a single population flow.
 * Replacing the source DB with another action such as an HTTP call.